ambabasly/CareerFoundry/README.md

 - copy api_key from ipstack.com

 - for some reasons the api location is not working on mac, but works well on ubuntu

+- there was not enough time for better styling